 DKV Belgium is a risk-bearing entity within the ERGO Group and has established a local Risk Management Function as mirror function of the ERGO Group Risk Management Function.
-The local Risk Management Policy describes more detailed guidelines to the risk management framework at DKV Belgium, taking in to account specific and additional local regulation expressed by National Bank of Belgium.
+The local Risk Management Policy provides more details on the local management framework, taking into account specific and additional local regulation expressed by National Bank of Belgium.